Twitter, Facebook push back on Trump's election posts | Politics

 Facebook also added a label to the same post that said "final results may be different from initial vote counts as ballot counting will continue for days or weeks."
 But Twitter did not label a separate post in which Trump said he would make a statement and added: "A big WIN!"

-A Twitter spokeswoman said "For now, it's unclear what is being referenced by a 'big WIN.'"
+"As of now we have not placed a warning on this Tweet as the language is vague and unclear about what victory is being claimed," a Twitter spokeswoman said.
 Facebook affixed a notice to the post that said "votes are still being counted.
 The winner of the 2020 U.S. Presidential Election has not been projected."

+A Facebook spokesman said that following this post, it was running top-of-feed notifications on Facebook and Instagram to say votes are still being counted and a winner has not been projected.
+He also said Facebook had started applying automatic labels to both candidates' posts with this information.
+Trump falsely claimed in a speech live-streamed on both platforms that he had won the election with millions of votes still uncounted.
+His Democratic rival Joe Biden said earlier he was confident of winning a contest that will not be resolved until a handful of states complete vote-counting over the next hours or days.

+"Frankly, we did win this election," Trump said after claiming he was winning several battleground states where votes were still being tallied.
+Election laws in all U.S. states require all votes to be counted.
+The video feed had no label or warning on Twitter, where it was posted by the Trump campaign and retweeted by the president.

 - READ MORE ON: